Graduate Diploma in Media, Culture & Social Sciences

 What you'll study

-Two further modules consider interdisciplinary themes and integrate academic content with language and study skills development.
+Two modules consider interdisciplinary themes and integrate academic content with language and study skills development.
 These modules provide a useful background for students in European intellectual approaches and some key theories of relevance to a range of academic disciplines.

 Module title Credits